open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 title: Optimizing Closed Loop Performance
 ---

+<-- Data between hardware and software is transmitted in buffers, that are xxx. require read and write operations.
+These take time, overhead.
+Performance is a tradeoff: smaller chunks of data will get to the host pc faster so we can process them. but if data is processed in small chunks, more operations are needed, creating more overhead. too many read operations increase processing time, negatively impacting performance.
+I guess this is below more technically once concepts are explained, but still -->

 This tutorial shows how to optimize the
 <xref:OpenEphys.Onix1.StartAcquisition>'s
 <xref:OpenEphys.Onix1.StartAcquisition.ReadSize> property for your specific data